A-Meero/COLD-STORE/README.md

 # Coldstore App
 The cold-store app open-source project on GitHub is a free software application that allows businesses to manage their cold storage facilities.
 It provides users with an intuitive interface for managing inventory, monitoring storage conditions, and generating reports.

+### Note:
-The project is open-source, which means that anyone can contribute to its development, and users are free to modify and customize the code to meet their specific needs.
+The project is **open-source**, which means that anyone can contribute to its development, and users are free to modify and customize the code to meet their specific needs.

 ## Functional requirements: